 Riding Coat With Prosthetic

-Another option would be to wear Jaime's signature long white riding coat, like the made-to-order one sold on Etsy.
+Another option would be to wear Jaime's signature long riding coat, like the one sold on Etsy.
 Wear this with the same tall boots, heavy gloves and belt.
 With either costume, you'll also want to carry a sword and scabbard tucked through your belt.
 For a nice touch, you can exchange your right glove for a rubber hand painted gold to represent Jaime's prosthetic.

 Jaime's blond hair is a key part of his Lannister identity.
 If you're dark-haired, the armor costume would work just as well for any other member of the King's Guard.
 Otherwise, pick up a blonde wig to complete the transformation.